ubaid4j/Cloud-Native-App-Spring-Boot/resource/effective-java/readme.md

 - the bad stuff here is objects of type `A` where we ought to have objects of type `B`
 - some hole in static typing is allowing the bad stuff to leak into the heap
 - Heap pollution cause unexpected `ClassCastException`
+### Site Effect
+- A side effect is an observable change in the state of teh system that is not obviously required in order to achieve the post condition